KHIT93/djangoshop/README.md

 First run `pip install -r requirements.txt` and wait for it to complete.
 Next run `npm install` to install the `NodeJS` packages needed for asset compilation.
 After this we can compile the assets using `npm run dev`.
 To compile the production ready verison run `npm run production`.
-To have `npm` automatically compile sources when they are changed you can run `npm run watch`.
+To make assets available for use run `python manage.py collectstatic`

 Next we need to run migrations to prepare the database, Run `python manage.py migrate` This will create a local sqlite3 database that can be used for development and testing.